CodeYourFuture/curriculum/common-content/en/module/piscine/development/index.md

-    "Create a strategy for implementing an application based on a set of user stories.", "Interpret business requirements and express them as test cases.", "Design interactions with a provided data set.", "Open a pull request and iterate on it in response to feedback"]
+    "Create a strategy for implementing an application based on a set of user stories.", "Interpret business requirements and express them as test cases.", "Design interactions with a provided data set.", "Open a pull request and iterate on it in response to feedback."]

 +++